 AS.250.685 – Proteins and Nucleic Acids

 This class uses papers from the scientific literature to introduce students to core concepts of macromolecular structure and energetics.
 Students are expected to participate in class discussions on each topic, based on assigned readings.
 Weekly problem sets and two take-home exams reinforce course material.
 Problems additionally require python scripting, which adds experience in structural analysis via programming.
 By the end of the course, students should have a strong foundation in the structure and function of proteins and nucleic acids, as well as confidence reading and interpreting the primary literature.

 Choosing a Group for Thesis Research

 Students can carry out their dissertation research with any tenured or tenure-track faculty member in the Department of Biophysics.
 The faculty work on a wide range of scientific topics and utilize a range of techniques.
-To help determine which research group provides the best fit, students perform a “rotation” in each of the two semesters of the first year.
+To help determine which research group provides the best fit, students take part in two seven-week “rotations” in the Spring semester of the first year.
 In each rotation, students work with the faculty member of their choice, and thus get exposure to the scientific questions and techniques carried out in each group.
 A third rotation can also be carried out in the summer before the beginning of the second academic year.
 In addition to choosing a group for thesis research, we view rotations as learning experiences that should be taken as seriously as required coursework.